-Next application deadline is June 1, 2023 and courses begin Fall 2023.
+Next application deadline is October 1, 2023 and courses begin Spring 2024.
 Any questions?
-Email Renee Ciulla at email@example.com
+Email Renee Ciulla at firstname.lastname@example.org

 The University of Massachusetts Stockbridge School of Agriculture has offered associate of science degrees to students at the Amherst campus since 1918.
 Due to the growing interest in online education, the Stockbridge School now offers a fully online Associate degree in Sustainable Food and Farming as well as a fully online Bachelor of Science degree.
 Please email Renee Ciulla, email@example.com or call 413-687-1392 if you are interested in being contacted about either of these online degree programs.
 And keep in mind that your A.S. credits can be rolled into the B.S. degree.